Archive

 True freedom is listening to yourself.

 It’s your home, do whatever the hell you want with it.
-Turn your garage into a neighborhood pub.
-Live in your art.
+Turn your garage into a neighborhood pub or live in your art.

 It always feels like a red flag to me when people talk about how to “win” at business.
 Tough to “win” a game when everyone uses a different scorecard, plays by different rules, and the game has no end.